androwis/androwis.github.com/_posts/2012-10-20-pushing-the-boundary.md

 #### <font style="color:#D7003E; font-weight:bold">Boundary</font> with crumbtrails.
 ___________________
 At [Ricon 2012](http://basho.com/community/ricon2012/) Dietrich talked about putting data into context.
 The knowledge of a system's architecture helps developers understand what's happening, why, where and when.
-Something I'd really love to see <font style="color:#D7003E; font-weight:bold">boundary</font> do is to allow developers to log events in their code (something akin to [Twitter's Zipken](http://engineering.twitter.com/2012/06/distributed-systems-tracing-with-zipkin.html)).
+Something I'd really love to see Boundary do is to allow developers to log events in their code (something akin to [Twitter's Zipken](http://engineering.twitter.com/2012/06/distributed-systems-tracing-with-zipkin.html)).

 ![Twitter's Zipkin](http://4.bp.blogspot.com/-b0r71ZbJdmA/T9DYhbE0uXI/AAAAAAAAABs/bXwyM76Iddc/s1600/web-screenshot.png)

-A tool like this, baked into <font style="color:#D7003E; font-weight:bold">boundary</font>, would allow the system to learn how the individual connections within the application layers affect network utilizations.
+A tool like this, baked into Boundary, would allow the system to learn how the individual connections within the application layers affect network utilizations.
 More importantly, with this level of organization comes context that can be shared among teams of developers.

 ####  <font style="color:#D7003E; font-weight:bold">Boundary</font> Tails.
 ___________________